hejny/webgpt/assets/ai/wallpaper/gallery/Pavol_Hejn_a_colorful_graphic_of_a_retro_rocket_ship_for_a_scie_74f5f0ba-c83a-444c-87e0-daee13062c1f-0_1.content.md

 ## Join the Community

-We believe that the exploration of space is a collaborative effort.
+We believe that the exploration of space is a Coll<wbr>aborative effort.
 That's why we have created a community where like-minded individuals can share their thoughts and ideas.
 Join us on our forums to discuss the latest developments in space exploration, ask questions, and connect with other enthusiasts.

 ---